maitrix-org/llm-reasoners/autorace/README.md

 # AutoRace

-This document will guide you to use the autorace to evaluate your reasoning chains (reproduce the experiments or apply it to your own datasets)
+This document will guide you to use the **autorace** to evaluate your reasoning chains (reproduce the experiments or apply it to your own datasets)

-## Set Up
+## Set up

 `cd autorace` and set the OPENAI_API_KEY: